Nukulaelae: History

+Peter Laban was an early trader on Nukulaelae in the 1850s, followed by Tom Rose in the 1860s, and later Richard Collins in the 1890s.
 In 1865 a trading captain acting on behalf of the German firm of J.C.
 Godeffroy & Sohn obtained a 25-year lease to the eastern islet of Niuoko.
 For many years the islanders and the Germans argued over the lease, including its terms and the importation of labourers, however the Germans remained until the lease expired in 1890.

 In 1896, HMS Penguin spent two days at Nukulaelae carrying out a scientific survey of the atoll.

 Nukulaelae Post Office opened around 1923.

 The atoll was claimed by the United States under the Guano Islands Act from the 19th century until 1983, when claims to the atoll were ceded to Tuvalu.